 You could be paying for more than you need

-Of course, having basic car cover is essential, but there are some add-ons that may not always be a necessity.
+Of course, utilizing the policies that are provided by somewhere like these cheap car insurance companies uk that grant your car with basic coverage is very important, but you must remember that there are some add-ons that may not always be a necessity.
 For example, you may find that what may have initially seemed necessary is now no longer needed, or perhaps you were already covered by another insurance policy.
 For example, windscreen cover, breakdown cover, courtesy car and personal injury protection are often included in comprehensive car insurance packages, but can also be sold as separate policies.